kobkob2018/wog_01/README.md

 __To see how to play the actual games__ [click here](#play-the-game)

-## Jenkins ajent setup
+## Jenkins agent setup

-### In order to work with the jenkins pipeline, create a server ajent (node) with the following setup:
+### In order to work with the jenkins pipeline, create a server agent (node) with the following setup:

 - __Windows OS:__ The jenkins pipeline includes some "bat" commands, and require Windows OS to commit them.
-- __Docker:__ make sure your ajent have docker installed and running
+- __Docker:__ make sure your agent have docker installed and running
-- __Docker login:__ At the end of the tesing process, the image is being uploaded to docker hub. ssh to your server, and use the "docker login" command to login to docker hub.
 - __Create score.txt file:__ In the docker-compise.yml file there is a volume setup for the file "score.txt".
-Make sure your ajent have this file at this path: "/c/jenkins/volumes/wog_data/score.txt"
+Make sure your agent have this file at this path: "/c/jenkins/volumes/wog_data/score.txt"

+### If you want to push the image after a successful test, please be sure to set docker credentioals for the agent:

+__At the end of the tesing process, the image is being uploaded to docker hub. to do so, folow these 2 steps__

+- __Docker login:__ ssh to your agent server, and use the "docker login" command to login to docker hub.
+- __Add DOCKER_USERNAME variable to the agent's node in jenkins:__ got to node's configuration, Environment variables and add 'DOCKER_USERNAME'. use your docker username here

+#### If the DOCKER_USERNAME variable does not exist, the push to hub step will be skipped, and the image tag will not contain the username prefix.

 <a id="play-the-game"></a>